s-gv/cookoo/README.md

 Dependencies
 ------------

-- MSP GCC (only if you want to re-compile)
+- MSPGCC (only if you want to re-compile)
 - Flash Programmer (TI Launchpad will do)
-- Flash Programmer Tool (TI Code Composer Studio / FET-Pro430 / mspdebug)
+- Flash Programmer Tool (TI Code Composer Studio / FET-Pro430)

-On Ubuntu 12.04, MSP GCC can be installed with `sudo apt-get install binutils-msp430 gcc-msp430 msp430-libc mspdebug`
+On Ubuntu 12.04, MSPGCC can be installed with `sudo apt-get install binutils-msp430 gcc-msp430 msp430-libc mspdebug`

 How-to-use
 ----------